-Drafting a list of current lines of business is straightforward and takes very little time.
+Drafting a list of current lines of business takes very little time.
 You first generate a list of all the products, services, and programs that your agency delivers to the customers or clients of the organization.
-You then develop a customer-difference statement for each.
+You then develop a customer-change statement for each.
 It's that simple.